Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 .. note::

-   Address types specifying immutable fields are currently not supported.
+   Address types specifying the immutable fields or transitions of a contract are currently not supported.

 The hierarchy of address types defines a subtype relation, which in Scilla is referred to as `assignability`:

+- Any type is assignable to itself.

 - Any address type ``ByStr20 with ... end`` is assignable to ``ByStr20``, e.g., for comparing equality using ``builtin eq``, or as the ``_recipient`` value of a message.